nuk3dev/netflix_clone/README.md

 # Netflix Clone

 This Netflix clone project was made for a school project named “Hobo”.
 The project was successfully finished on June 19, 2024.
-It’s a detailed application with different roles for admin, content manager, and customer (klant), each with their own tasks and abilities.
+It’s a detailed application with different roles for admin, content manager, and customer (klant), each with their own tasks and abilities.<br>

 The admin can manage user data, the content manager can manage the series, seasons, and episodes, and the customer can view all the series.
 The project shows a good understanding of managing user roles and content in a streaming service.

 ![alt text](https://github.com/nuk3dev/netflix_clone/blob/main/public/images/design.png)